Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Fighter (Heavily Armored):** The Guardian or Commander.

 **Jack of All Trades/Savant/Red Mage:** A Mageblade who takes a lot of Veiled Moon powers is already stealthy, skilled with weapons, and able to cast magic spells.
-Taking Worships the God of Life or Dabbles in Crusading on top of that would provide divine power to round out an already versatile character.
+Taking Worships the God of Life or Dabbles in Priesthood on top of that would provide divine power to round out an already versatile character.

 **Magic Dabbler:** Any character could get a strong dose of non-combat magic with the Cantrip Master feat and an investment in incantations.